Skip to main content

 Grants & Contracts

-Mine Closure and Livelihood Transformation in the Peruvian Andes.
+Faculty Research Award.
 Illinois State University.
 Illinois State University.
 (2018)

 Douglas Clay Ridgley Endowed Fellowship.
 Department of Geography-Geology.
 Illinois State University.
 (2015)